TheDreamer123/Ultra-Modularizer/README.md

 No, it does not.

 ## Does it work on X operating system?
-Windows and Linux (specifically Debian and Ubuntu distributions) are very likely to work.
+It is very likely to correctly run on Windows and Linux (specifically Debian and Ubuntu distributions).

 If you are curious whether it will run on a different operating system, you are free to try!